 The completely modernised 1968 version was the first to use photographs and 3D illustrations.
 It also introduced the ‘mirror – signal – manoeuvre’ routine when overtaking.

 With mounting pedestrian casualties, the 1978 edition introduced the Green Cross Code to educate pedestrians about road safety (children were taught it in school, helped by superhero the ‘Green Cross Man’).
 The safety mantra was: ‘Think, Stop, Use Your Eyes and Ears, Wait Until It Is Safe to Cross, Look and Listen, Arrive Alive.’

 This edition also launched new orange badges for people with disability and a section on vehicle security in response to rising car thefts.

 As vehicles became more sophisticated, and roads busier and more complex, the Highway Code – most of whose rules are legal requirements – responded over the years with new instructions and advice in ever-growing sections.

 Among them the use of seats belts, using mobile phones while driving, in-vehicle distractions such as Sat Nav, driving with illegal drugs in the system, remote control parking, smoking in vehicles, using mobility scooters, and the Theory Test – introduced in 1996 and replacing questions about the Highway Code that were originally posed during the driving test itself.

-Today’s Highway Code is now 189 pages long and sells around 1 million copies annually.
-It is always listed in the annual best-seller list.
+Today’s Highway Code is now 189 pages long.
+It sells around 1 million copies annually and is always listed in the annual best-seller list.

 Written by Nicky Hughes

-- ‘Carscapes: The Motor Car, Architecture and Landscape in England’ by Kathryn Morrison and John Minnis, published Yale University Press for the Paul Mellon Centre for Studies in British Art, in association with English Heritage.
+- ‘Carscapes: The Motor Car, Architecture and Landscape in England’ by Kathryn Morrison and John Minnis.
+Published by Yale University Press for the Paul Mellon Centre for Studies in British Art, in association with English Heritage.